 In his exceptional books, Cozzens in no way ignores injustices done to Indians, but he insists readers not ignore the white perspective, either.
 In short, the author achieves what he set out to do – bringing historical balance to the story of the Indian wars.

-Reader reviews on the book The Earth Cries
+Reader Reviews on The Earth Cries

 Having read countless books about the Plains Indian wars, having studied the Apache and Southwest Indian wars, and having written a novel “Warrior at Peace” about the death of Geronimo, I can say without qualification that “The Earth Is Weeping” is the best and most captivating account of the Indian wars I have read.
 It is a wonderful read that makes one feel he or she is living through the times.
 Cozzens presents a wonderful narrative from the perspective of both sides and leaves the reader in a position where he can make his own judgments about the events.
 Anyone who has an interest in this fascinating period of our history must read this book as it is truly an epic story.